beginning of content

 Key facts

-• A troponin blood test is often done in people with chest pain.
+• A troponin blood test checks for heart damage or injury, often in people with chest pain.

-• Troponin is a protein found in your heart muscle.
-When your heart muscle is injured, troponin is released into your bloodstream.
+• Troponin is a protein found in your heart muscle that is released into your blood when the heart muscle is injured.

 What is a troponin blood test?

-Why do I need a troponin blood test?
+How do I prepare for a troponin blood test?

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.